 Although we prefer bread pudding to plum pudding at Christmas time, this simple desert can be enjoyed anytime of year.

 I love making pumpkin seeds.
 All I do is clean the seeds, salt and then roast them.
 But then I have a problem.
 I don’t have kids who can carve a Jack O’ Lantern.
-Cooking pumpkins for pie or bread is a hassle — much easier to open up a can.
-So here is a recipe for stuffed pumpkin.
-It’s a perfect container to bake this stew-like dish.
-Continue reading
+Cooking pumpkins for pie or bread … Continue reading

 This is one of the easiest and best tasting cakes I’ve ever made.
 I’m not a frosting person — I like the cake.
-This is one of my favorite recipes because it has a crusty topping and doesn’t require frosting.
-If you like the icing on your cake, you can always slather on your favorite frosting.
-I promise not to tell.
-Continue reading
+This is one of my favorite recipes because it has a crusty topping and doesn’t require frosting. … Continue reading

 Here is a simple and low calorie Apple Pie.
 In true French style, it may not be sweet enough for the American palate, but is still tasty and far healthier than most.